 You can also freeze the cookie dough balls before or after rolling them in the cinnamon-sugar mixture for up to 2 months.
 To do this, place them in a snug, freezer-safe, airtight container, and separate each layer of cookie dough with a sheet of wax paper.
 When it comes time to bake them, simply follow the recipe as directed, adding 1-2 minutes more to the bake time.

-5 MORE CLASSIC SOFT AND CHEWY COOKIES YOU’LL LOVE:
+6 MORE CLASSIC COOKIES YOU’LL LOVE:

 Thick, super soft Snickerdoodle cookie with big cinnamon flavor and a buttery, melt-in-your-mouth texture.